 - Vitamin C, aids in the formation of blood vessels which stimulates our gums

 - Zinc, works with vitamin A, plaque growth can be inhibited with a mouthwash that contains Zinc

 - Vitamin E, helps with healing

-Tobacco smoking, is associated to increased tooth loss.
-Sugar, is known to increase or promote plaque and it also decreases the production of white blood cell function.
+- Cut Sugar from your diet, it is known to increase or promote plaque and it also decreases the production of white blood cell function.
 Steer clear of hidden sugars and added sugars.
 Check the labels.

 “Make a memory every day, and don’t apologize for who you are…” Rebecca